ckhsponge/iairportsdb/README.md

 * Make sure "Create groups for any added folders" is selected
 * You are done!

-Now you can find airport using:
+Now you can find airports using:
 * [Airport findNear:(CLLocation *) location withinNM:(CLLocationDistance) distance]
 * [Airport findAllByIdentifier:(NSString *) identifier]
 *